friendsofhyperf/components/docs/en/components/telescope.md

 ];
 ```

-To log gRPC requests, use the `grpc` middleware.
+To record gRPC requests, use the `grpc` middleware

 ```php
 <?php